AztechMC/Modern-Industrialization/docs/ADDING_RECIPES.md

-# Adding machine recipes via KubeJS
+# Recipe format and KubeJS integration
 In general, a machine recipe JSON in MI has the following properties:
 - `eu`: How many EU/t it uses.
 - `duration`: How many ticks it takes to complete.